ShotCode

 ShotCode is a circular barcode created by High Energy Magic of Cambridge University.
 It uses a dartboard-like circle, with a bullseye in the centre and datacircles surrounding it.
-The technology reads databits from these datacircles by measuring the angle and distance from the bullseye for each.
+The technology reads databits from the datacircles by measuring the angle and distance from the bullseye for each point.

 ShotCodes are designed to be read with a regular camera (including those found on mobile phones and webcams) without the need to purchase other specialised hardware.
 ShotCodes differ from matrix barcodes in that they do not store regular data - rather, they store a look up number consisting of 40 bits of data.
 This needs to link to a server that holds information regarding a mapped URL which the reading device can connect to in order to download said data.

 History

 ShotCode was created in 1999 at the University of Cambridge when researching a low cost vision based method to track locations and developed TRIPCode as a result.
 It has been used to track printed TRIPCode paperbadges in realtime with webcams.
-After that in Cambridge it had another research use; to read barcodes with mobile phone cams, and they used TRIPCode in a round barcode which was named SpotCode.
+After that in Cambridge it had another research use; to read barcodes with mobile phone cameras, and they used TRIPCode in a round barcode which was named SpotCode.
 High Energy Magic was founded in 2003 to commercialise research from the University of Cambridge Computer Laboratory and Laboratory for Communications Engineering.
 Least Bango.net, a mobile company used SpotCode 2004 in their ads.
 In 2005 High Energy Magic Ltd. sold the entire SpotCode IPR to OP3.
 Afterwards the name was changed from SpotCode to ShotCode.
 Heineken was the first company to officially use the ShotCode technology.

-ShotCode's software
+ShotCode software

 The software used to read a ShotCode captured by a mobile camera is called ‘ShotReader’.
 It is lightweight and is only around 17kB.
-It ‘reads’ the camera’s picture of a ShotCode in real time and prompts the browsers to navigate to a particular site.
+It ‘reads’ the camera’s picture of a ShotCode in real time and prompts browsers to navigate to a particular site.

-The last website update was from 2007, suggesting that updates for phones based on Android and iPhone will not be available.
+No official software meant to be used on Android or iOS smartphones exists.